-Like many designers, I struggle with keeping an up-to-date website.
-I will make a website when I’m ready to job-hunt, and at the same time I’m trying to assemble work samples for my portfolio and the whole thing becomes this intensely overwhelming and exhausting process that I abandon as soon as I can.
+Like many designers, I struggle to maintain my own website.
+I will make a website when I want to job-hunt, at the same time that I am trying to assemble work samples for my portfolio.
+The whole thing becomes this intensely overwhelming and exhausting process that I abandon as soon as I can.

-And then of course, during the times when I am happily employed, I have no place to showcase work that I am proud of, and no place brain dump thoughts or ideas…
+And, of course, during periods of happy employment, I have no place to showcase work that I am proud of, and no place brain dump thoughts or ideas…

-So about two years ago, I decided change the way I think about my website.
-And although it has taken me longer than planned to reach this point, I am much more satisfied with this process and outcome than I ever have been with other versions.
+I decided change the way I think about my website.
+And although it has taken me longer than planned, I am much more satisfied with this process and outcome than I ever have been with other versions.

-When I started this process again, I knew I need to change my approach and make something longer-term and less-painful.
+When I started this process, I knew I need to change my approach and make something longer-term and less-painful.
 But to do that, I also needed to understand why each iteration of my website in the past was so damn miserable.
 Here are the core issues I identified:

-This time around, I started with those problems and tried to identify key values or elements that would help me move in a better direction.
+This time around, I tried to identify key values or elements that would help address the pain points I experienced above.

 And those three points are also how I ended up with Jekyll.
 While Jekyll is not perfect, I am pleased with my choice.
 Ultimately, having both full control and simplicity in process are more important to me than any hiccups I have run into with Jekyll & liquid.